SixArm/usv/README.md

 USV can represent units, records, groups, files.

-* These work well with spreadsheet cells, rows, sheets, and folios.
+* For spreadsheets, think of these as cells, rows, sheets, folios.

-* These work well with database fields, records, tables, and schemas.
+* For databases, think of these as fields, records, tables, schemas.

 ## Documentation